Skip to main content

 Tasklist Automators

-Tasklist Automators allow you to apply ‘if this, then that’ rules to task sections in your work items and templates.
-The status of tasks or a work item can be set to automatically update based on what happens to other tasks.
+Tasklist Automators allow you to apply 'if this, then that' rules to task sections in your Work Items and templates.
+The status of Tasks or a Work Item can be set to automatically update based on what happens to other Tasks or conditions within the Work Item.
+These Automators are key to building conditional workflows and automating specific actions within sections.

 Video Overview of Tasklist Automators